A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Experiments

 \subsection{Comparison with Prior SOTA Methods}

 Finally, we compare the proposed SCTFA-SNN model against other existing SOTA works.
 For a fair comparison, we mainly include results of SNNs with signal transmission via binary spikes, but exclude those with data augmentation.
-The comparison of accuracy among various works is summarized in Tab.~\ref{Tab5}.
+A comparison of accuracy among various works is summarized in Tab.~\ref{Tab5}.
 Obviously, the SCTFA-SNN model can achieve the SOTA results on both the SL-Animals-DVS (average: $86.55 \pm 1.66\%$; best: 90.04\%) and MNIST-DVS (average: $98.72 \pm 0.14\%$; best: 98.90\%).
-In particular, we get a considerable increase of 15.95\% on average over the prior best SNN model on the SL-Animals-DVS~\cite{vasudevan2022sl}, and our SCTFA-SNN model even surpasses the current best non-SNN method referred to event transformer (EvT) by 1.92\% accuracy~\cite{sabater2022event}.
-On the DVS Gesture, our best result (97.92\%) obtained at $T=10$ is slightly lower than a recent reported SOTA accuracy (98.61\%) with a larger timestep of $T=60$~\cite{yao2021temporal}.
-However, the SOTA accuracy achieved in this study is achieved by using the leaky integrate and analog fire (LIAF) neurons~\cite{wu2021liaf, yao2021temporal}, with their signal transmission via analog values but not binary spikes.
+In particular, we get a considerable increase of 15.95\% on average over the prior best SNN model on the SL-Animals-DVS~\cite{vasudevan2022sl}, and our SCTFA-SNN model even outperforms the accuracy of the current best non-SNN method, known as event transformer (EvT), by 1.92\%~\cite{sabater2022event}.
+On the DVS Gesture, our best result (97.92\%) obtained by default experimental setup is slightly lower than the results of several models reported in recent studies.
+For instance, it has been shown that the TA-SNN model can achieve a higher accuracy of 98.61\% on the DVS Gesture~\cite{yao2021temporal}.
+However, this SOTA accuracy is achieved by not only using a relatively larger timestep of $T=60$ but also utilizing the leaky integrate and analog fire (LIAF) neurons~\cite{wu2021liaf, yao2021temporal}, which transmit signal via analog values but not binary spikes.
 Indeed, the performance of our model is better than that of the corresponding SNN with spiking LIF neurons (95.49\%), which is also reported in the same work [see Tab.~\ref{Tab5}]~\cite{sabater2022event}.
-These results imply that our SCTFA-SNN model is competitive with other existing methods, and the proposed SCTFA module can remarkably improve the performance of SNNs by fusing the spatial, channel and temporal information altogether.
+On the other hand, it seems that our default SCTFA-SNN model has a small performance gap compared with the TCJA-SNN~\cite{zhu2022tcja} and STSC-SNN~\cite{103389fnins20221079357} models.
+However, we postulate that this gap might be mainly because both TCJA-SNN and STSC-SNN use different experimental setups during the learning and inference phases, including a cosine annealing method to control the learning rate, the detachment of the reset process during backpropagation, a much larger number of training epochs (1000), and a larger timestep of $T=20$~\cite{zhu2022tcja, 103389fnins20221079357}.
+By introducing the same experimental setup as above while keeping the default slice length~($\Delta t=125$~ms, see Tab.~\ref{Tab1}), our experimental results demonstrate that the average and best top-1 accuracies of the SCTFA-SNN model can be further increased to 98.96\% and $98.44 \pm 0.39\%$, thus achieving the same performance (best top-1) as the TCJA-SNN and STSC-SNN models.
+In reality, this finding is quite surprising because only a short event stream ($\Delta t \cdot T = 2500$~ms) is used in the SCTFA-SNN model, whereas the TCJA-SNN and STSC-SNN models are trained and tested with complete event streams (average data length: 6531.5~ms).
+These results imply that our SCTFA-SNN model is competitive with other existing methods, and the proposed SCTFA module can remarkably improve the performance of SNNs by combining the spatial, channel and temporal information.